LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/anon_user.md

 This screen allows to configure colors and fonts of the UI:

 - Use dynamic colors: (on Android 12+) generate a palette based on your background dominant color;
 - Custom theme color: (requires "Use dynamic color" option to be off) generate a palette by choosing a seed color from a predefined list or custom color;
 - Comment bar theme: palette of colors used to distinguish nested comments;
 - UI font: typeface used for the app UI elements (menus, labels, etc.);
 - UI text size: scale factor to apply to the app UI elements;

-By the way, if you like Android dynamic colors and you think that on Lemmy there are plenty of beautiful images you could set as your home screen background, have a look at this side project of mine.
-It is a simple app that allows you to configure remote image sources from the Lemmy-verse, preview how they look like and set them easily as wallpapers for your home and lock screens.

 <img width="310" alt="colors and fonts" src="images/anon_appearance.jpg" />